-In elementary OS Freya a single-click on file or folder will do the action of opening it.
+In elementary OS Freya, a single-click on file or folder will do the action of opening it.
 Although this is great for people who start using elementary as their first OS, it could be a frustrating experience for those switching from Windows or other Linux distro where typically double-click is needed to open any item.
-Nothing is impossible in open source software, where you can customize thing to suit your taste.
-In this tutorial let’s learn how to enable double-click to open files and folders.
+In this tutorial, let’s learn how to enable double-click to open files and folders.

 gsettings set org.pantheon.files.preferences single-click false